 - Rapid increase in hear rate

 Call 911 for immediate help if you or someone you know is withdrawing from alcohol and experience the above symptoms of Delirium Tremens.
 These symptoms of alcohol withdrawal MUST be monitored by a medical profession or treatment team to prevent serious risks for the addict.
 Left untreated, possible death may occur.

 If you suffer from addiction to alcohol, call out treatment helpline at 800-836-4134 Who Answers? for help.
 We can place you in a safe detox center where medical care, support and treatment is provided.
 Safe alcohol detox takes place in a controlled facility where you can rest assured that your needs are taken care of.

 Detox is the first step of any professional treatment plan.
 During this time, the treatment professionals will work with you to help you stabilize in preparation for continued counseling and therapy.
 It may take just a few days to detox and fully overcome the physical symptoms of alcohol withdrawal, or this process may take longer.

 The amount of time that is required in detox generally correlates with the amount of time that you have suffered from addiction.
 Long time sufferers may require more extensive detox whereas those who haven’t been addicted for very long may only require 5-7 days of detox.

 Your treatment provider will work with you to ensure the proper detox length has been determined based on your individual needs.
 Our treatment specialists can refer you to a detox program that will help you overcome alcohol addiction and get your life back.
-Call 800-836-4134 for assistance.
+Call 800-836-4134 Who Answers? for assistance.